Signal Detection and Regulatory Expectations

 Who should attend

-This course will be of interest to those working in drug safety/pharmacovigilance as well as Regulatory personnel responsible for amending the labelling for products and for the production of the CCSI/DCSI.
+This course will be of interest to all those working in drug safety/pharmacovigilance as well as regulatory personnel responsible for amending the labelling for products and for the production of the CCSI/DCSI.